kinsi55/CS_BeatSaber_GottaGoFast/README.md

 ### Known issues / Caveats

 - For now the shortened transition times do not apply for Multiplayer as I had no idea if this would cause any negative effects.
 Other optimizations are active.
-- With some setups / combinations of mods its possible you experience lag in the beginning of songs when restarting a song, use the `SongRestartAntiLagDelay` setting to work around this
 - Rarely the game will appear to be extremely jittery, simply restarting the song fixes this.
 I'm not exactly sure what the cause is of this yet.

 ### Incompatible mods